 The fourth day is ideal for a day trip to Melaka City.
 A return day taxi rental is going to cost you around RM 400.
 Melaka is one of the oldest cities in Malaysia with a rich cultural history, unique Peranakan cuisine, and some interesting colonial architecture.

 There is plenty to do in Kuala Lumpur during a 4-day trip.
-Most tourists traveling to Malaysia stay for a period of 9 days (Dept. of Statistics Malaysia) which is enough to explore some of the most popular tourist locations across the country.
+Most tourists travelling to Malaysia stay for 9 days (Dept. of Statistics Malaysia) which is enough to explore some of the most popular tourist locations across the country.
 Planning a well-organized trip to Malaysia will take a bit of research.
 The above itinerary provides some very useful tips to plan an enjoyable holiday in Kuala Lumpur City.

 Book Best Activities in Kuala Lumpur with KLOOK